Abhishek-Vidhate/TxGuard/readme.md

 **TxGuard** is a devtool for Solana teams and bots: a drop-in dashboard and Anchor program for tracking, labeling, and visualizing transaction outcomes (including failures: slippage, liquidity, MEV, dropped, insufficient funds, etc.).

+## Why build TxGuard
+Solana's DeFi transaction failure rate was as high as 75% during peak congestion in early 2024, mostly due to bot-driven arbitrage attempts and network overload, but has since improved to a 62-75% success rate by late 2025 as network upgrades and better tooling were introduced.
+Most failures now stem from bots deliberately submitting transactions that are expected to fail (slippage/arbitrage protection) rather than regular user actions, and developers have good visibility into transaction status thanks to enhanced analytics and monitoring tools.

+TxGuard tries to help developers visualise these failures metrics, so they can develop better solana program
 ---

 ## Why use TxGuard?